EstusDev/Estus/README.md

 A global numerical optimization algorithm that handles large dimensional problems

 ### estus-distribution
-Probablity distribution functions that are inspired by R (dpqr)
+Probability distribution functions that are inspired by R (dpqr)

 ### estus-statistics
 Basic sample statistics